 Temperance Returns to the City

-This is why I surmise that the photograph taken in front of the Conservatory is of Temperance herself (detail below), sometime between about 1915 and late 1916.
-(This detail is from a photo I think mislabeled as dating to 1919 on OutsideLands.org.)
+This is why I surmise that the photograph taken in front of the Conservatory is of Temperance herself , taken about 1914.
 She stands basking in the sun with two of her pit-bull terriers at her feet, another dog near her on a low wall.
 She looks like a confident and resilient woman.

 Death of an Inventor